 You may wish to direct your child's attention to another activity without making a lot of fuss.
 Later, sit down with your child for a talk.
 Explain that although you understand the interest in their friend's body, people are generally expected to keep their bodies covered in public.
 This way you have set limits without having made your child feel guilty.

-This is also an appropriate age to begin to talk about good touch and bad touch.
+This is also an appropriate age to begin to talk about good (or "safe") touch and bad (or "unsafe") touch.
 Tell kids that their bodies are their own and that they have the right to privacy.
-No one, not even a friend or family member, has the right to touch a child's private areas.
+No one — not even a friend or family member — has the right to touch a child's private areas.
 Sometimes, a parent may need to check a child’s genital area if there is pain or discomfort there, and a doctor or nurse will need to look if they are doing a physical exam.

-Kids should know that if anyone ever touches them in a way that feels strange or bad, they should tell that person to stop it and then tell you about it.
+Kids should know that if anyone ever touches them in a way that feels strange, unsafe, or bad, they should tell that person to stop it and then tell you about it.
 Explain that you want to know about anything that makes your kids feel bad or uncomfortable.